Kong/lua-resty-websocket-proxy/README.md

                 local proxy, err = ws_proxy.new({
                     upstream = "ws://127.0.0.1:9001"
+                    aggregate_fragments = true,
+                    on_frame = function(origin, typ, payload, last)
+                        --  origin: [string] "client" or "upstream"
+                        --     typ: [string] "text", "binary", "ping", "pong", "close", --                   "continuation" (if aggregate_fragments is off)
+                        -- payload: [string/nil] payload if any
+                        --    last: [boolean] (always true if aggregate_fragments is on)

+                        if update_payload then
+                            return "new payload"
+                        end

+                        -- void: proxy payload as-is
+                    end
                 })
                 if not proxy then
                     ngx.log(ngx.ERR, "failed to create proxy: ", err)